Healthy Homes Assessment Karamu

 Home Assessments Karamu for Rental Properties

-There are a variety of concerns to look over when conducting a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many things you should look for when conducting the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

-The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can have a significant impact for property managers and landlords.
-For professional guidance, contact us now and schedule your rental properties house assessment.
+The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can be significant for property owners and landlords.
+For professional advice, call today to schedule your rental property house assessment.

 home assessments for rental properties